Oh My God, Charlie Darwin: Critical reception

-Several reviewers enjoyed the quiet, sombre tracks more than the upbeat, louder songs; Kati Schardl of the Tallahassee Democrat appreciated the latter but found the former more moving and engaging, while Jon Pareles of The New York Times lauded "To Ohio" and "(Don't) Tremble" but thought the upbeat songs emulated Tom Waits.
-Evening Standards Pete Clark observed quiet tracks like "To Ohio" fit neatly with loud songs like "The Horizon is a Beltway".
-The Irish Times's Lauren Murphy similarly felt both styles were cleverly connected by poetic lyrics but noted a preference for the quieter moments.
+Several reviewers enjoyed the quiet, sombre tracks more than the upbeat, louder songs; Evening Standard's Pete Clark thought they complemented each other, but Jon Pareles of The New York Times found the louder songs emulated Tom Waits too closely.
+The Irish Times's Lauren Murphy felt both styles were cleverly connected by poetic lyrics but noted a preference for the quieter moments.
 Steven Hyden of The A.V.
-Club praised the intimacy of songs like "(Don't) Tremble" but felt additional less-serious songs like "Champion Angel" may have improved the album.
-Conversely, The Line of Best Fit's Simon Tyers found "Champion Angel" too unfamiliar and detracted from the slow burn, and The Guardians Dave Simpson noted the louder tracks felt like a different genre.
-Hot Press's Edwin McFee wrote the album "succeeds because of its sincerity" but considered tracks like "The Horizon is a Beltway" unnecessary.
+Club praised the intimacy of songs like "(Don't) Tremble" but wanted more upbeat tracks like "Champion Angel".
+Conversely, The Line of Best Fit's Simon Tyers found "Champion Angel" too unfamiliar and detracted from the slow burn.
+Hot Press's Edwin McFee wrote the album "succeeds because of its sincerity" but considered tracks like "The Horizon is a Beltway" unnecessary; BBC's Lusk cited it as the only weakness due to its interruption of the quiet opening tracks, but otherwise felt the album surpasses its influences through lyrical imagery and strong melodies.